OpenDevelopmentMekong/wpckan/README.md

 * Silex CKAN PHP Client https://github.com/SilexConsulting/CKAN_PHP
 * Twitter's typeahead https://github.com/twitter/typeahead.js/

+# Testing

+Tests are found on ckanext/odm_dataset/tests and can be run with ```phpunit tests```

+# Continuous deployment

+Everytime code is pushed to the repository, travis will run the tests available on **/tests**.
+In case the code has been pushed to **master** branch and tests pass, the **_ci/deploy.sh** script will be called for deploying code in CKAN's DEV instance.
+Analog to this, and when code from **master** branch has been **tagged as release**, travis will deploy to CKAN's PROD instance automatically.

+For the automatic deployment, the scripts on **_ci/** are responsible of downloading the odm-automation repository, decrypting the **odm_tech_rsa.enc** private key file ( encrypted using Travis-ci encryption mechanism) and triggering deployment in either DEV or PROD environment.

 # Copyright and License

 This material is copyright (c) 2014-2015 East-West Management Institute, Inc. (EWMI).